jschwartz55/jakeshape-public/README.md

 ![image](https://github.com/jschwartz55/jakeshape-public/assets/78443999/004c5629-37ac-4dc0-af12-2c9d125ff557)

 When a request is made to get a prediction, getPerformancePrediction is called.
 The predictions are made by an XGBoost model.
-You can see details in the /backend/predictionModels folder. getPerformancePrediction checks the open powerlifting database for the open powerlifting ID.
+You can see details in the [Prediction Models](/backend/predictionModels) folder. getPerformancePrediction checks the open powerlifting database for the open powerlifting ID.
 If found, all previous meets for that lifter are retrieved.
 Some feature engineering is performed and sent to the Sagemaker prediction endpoints.
 The predictions are then returned.

 #### Power Percentile
 ##### [Get Power Percentile](/backend/api/getPowerPercentile.py)